stefandebruyn/surefire/examples/arduino/README.md

 make upload-arduino-example SERIAL_PORT=/dev/ttyUSB0
 ```

-Change the serial port as necessary (the correct serial port can be determined in Arduino IDE by going to Tools > Port).
+Change the serial port as necessary.
+The correct serial port can be determined in Arduino IDE by going to Tools > Port.